 If a baby is on breastfed milk, their stools will be loose and runny.
 If a baby is on formula milk, their stools will be thicker with a consistency similar to peanut butter.

 If a baby has wet farts alongside other symptoms, they may have infant diarrhea.
 Symptoms of diarrhea include:

 - blood in stool

 - sudden increase in stools

-- stools become looser than usual for two or more stools
+- stools become looser than usual for three or more stools